Transit Authority of the City of Omaha

 Metro’s Mission & Purpose

 The Omaha metro area needs reliable, quality public transportation to grow sustainably and serve the diverse needs of their residents.
-Metro connects the Omaha community through quality transit services to the people and places that matter most.
+Metro connects people, places and opportunities through quality transit services.

 Metro strives to be a valued transportation choice for all members of the community and a vital partner in Omaha’s future.